cyboryan/ShortcutVirusRemover/README.md

 # Shortcut Virus Remover
-A simple Microsoft Windows Batch Project that simplifies the removal of shortcut virus on modern flash drives and recovers files hidden by the virus.
-You simply add your drive letter where your flash drive is located then a simple script will remove it for you.
+Shortcut Virus Remover aims to simplify the retrieval of super-hidden files caused by the Shortcut Virus.
+It also attempts to remove the virus itself.

-This was my first project made back in 2016.
-Made due to a rising shortcut virus issues in our school.
-Though, with rising cool antiviruses such as SMADAV that automates this thing when a flash drive is connected, this project has peacefully discontinued for good.
-Though, it was a good experience to get myself started into programming.
+This project marks the first application Xyber Pastoril ever created, with very minimal programming knowledge.
+It was made in 2016 due to a rising shortcut virus issue in Plaridel National High School.
+It was used momentarily until the school discovered SMADAV that automates the action on device insertion, prompted discontinuation of the project.

-Recently updated on June 2020 after 4 years of inactivity to fix some tweaks and update tooltip based on new programming knowledge.
-With this, the version is already bumped to v1.2.0 from v1.1.0.
+This project was recently updated last June 2020 after a few years of inactivity to make code changes, and updated tooltips based on new programming knowledge.